DanielJDupont/Unused-CSS-Modules-Detector/README.md

 # Unused SCSS Modules Detector

-### Newest Feature:

-- I have found a love for nested pseudo-classes and @mixin with @include to cut down on duplicate css significantly and to improve its readability and maintainability.
-I don't really see a reason to use css without scss so all support for .css files has been removed and replaced with only supporting .scss files.

-### Next Feature:

-- The algorithm is not optimal, I believe that it may have a O(n^2) runtime complexity and it can be significantly improved upon but improved performance is not relevant as the input size is pretty well always intended to be small, as I deal with hundreds of pairs of files.
-For fun I may improve upon the algorithm at a later time and measure the difference in performance.

 ### What Does This Do?

 - Checks all pairs of `.tsx` and `.module.scss` files for any missing or unused CSS between them and tells you what exactly is missing by reporting a list for each the `.tsx` and the `.module.scss` on what should not be in each file.